neo4jrb/neo4j-core/README.md

   person.drop_index(:name)
 ```

-TODO, Not working yet, no Cypher API - must use REST API

 ```ruby
   # which indexes do we have and on which properties,
   red.indexes.each {|i| puts "Index #{i.label} properties: #{i.properties}"}